datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 With this in mind, can you tell what this call will return? <PAUSE>

-You probably guessed correctly that this call gives you a list with three elements, corresponding to the elements with index 1, 2 and 3 of the fam_height list.
+You probably guessed correctly that this call gives you a list with three elements, corresponding to the elements with index 1, 2 and 3 of the fam list.

 You can also choose to just leave out the index before or after the colon.
 If you leave out the index where the slice should begin, you're telling Python to start the slice from index 0, like this example.